cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/05_transition_effect/index.md

 return float4(uv.x, uv.y, 0, 1);
 ```

+>[!TIP]
->[!tip] Remember that MonoGame uses the top of the image for y=0
+> Remember that MonoGame uses the top of the image for y=0.
+>
->Other game engines treat the _bottom_ of the image as y=0, but MonoGame uses the top of the image for where y is 0.
+> Other game engines treat the _bottom_ of the image as y=0, but MonoGame uses the top of the image for where y is 0.

 ![Figure 5.6: x and y coordinates in the red and green channels](./images/xy-pos.png)